 How do I protect confidentiality?

 In briefing your copywriting agency, you may have to divulge privileged information which you do not wish to fall into the hands of your competitors, or be shared publicly.

 In addition to this, you probably don’t want your competitors to know how much you are paying for your copywriting, or for it to be widely known that your content was created by an external copywriter.

 Copywriting agencies understand this need for confidentiality, and all respectable agencies will happily sign a non-disclosure agreement (NDA) which keeps any details of projects worked on confidential.
 Employees and freelancers of these agencies are also generally required to sign NDAs before commencing work.

-When briefing an agency, you can specify a date by which you wish to receive the content by.
+When briefing an agency, you can specify a content deadline.
 This might be an urgent request for content by the end of the week, or it could be a date further in the future to tie in with a wider project or publication cycle.